FabianFra/mobimeo-coding-challenge/README.md

 Thanks again for the opportunity to show my skills.
 The task was quite fun and I have learned a lot about Scala and Akka!

-You can start the server when you run [HttpServerRouting](src/main/scala/HttpServerRouting.scala).
+You can start the server when you run [HttpServerRouting](src/main/scala/HttpServerRouting.scala) or simply execute `sbt run`.
 ## Available endpoints

 --------------------------